Fight against tuberculosis: Prioritizing COVID sets back years of progress | DW | 24.03.2021

 This brought the overall number of people diagnosed and treated for TB in those countries to 2008 levels, the Stop TB Partnership said.

-Data emerging from India and South Africa also shows that people coinfected with TB and COVID-19 have three times higher mortality than people infected with TB alone, the organization said.
+Data emerging from India and South Africa also shows that people coinfected with TB and COVID-19 have a mortality rate that is three times higher than for people infected with TB alone, the organization said.

 Uzma Khan, a clinician and medical director at IRD Global, a health research organization, is currently working on a multi-country clinical trial focusing on multi-drug-resistant TB treatment regimens that are shorter, more effective and less toxic.